August Bank Holiday

-The Medical Centre & Dispensary will be CLOSED from 1pm on Thursday 10th July 2014 for Practice Development and Education
+The Medical Centre & Dispensary will be CLOSED on Monday 25th August 2014

 If you require a doctor when the Medical Centre is closed please telephone NHS 111